bdf647/bdf647/README.md

 *꒰⁠⑅⁠⁠ಠ⁠_⁠ಠ꒱˖⁠× DNI if u are:*

-- Racism, LGBTQ+ discrimination, bodyshamer
+- Racism, homophobia, bodyshamer
 - CanonxOc hater
 - Proshipper

 *꒰⁠⑅⁠人⁠´⁠∀⁠｀⁠꒱⁠˖⁠♡ Some notes:*

+- You can call me Deaf/Kohi or any nickname you want to
-- I don't like ships so plz consider before talk/int with me (I will be okay with it if you respect my opinion)
+- I don't like ships so plz consider before talk/int with me (I will be okay with it if you respect my opinions)
 - DNC (DO NOT COPY) my skins!!
-Inspired or Reference is okay
+Inspired or Reference is okay (But ask me for permission first!)

-  *▓▒▒░░░*☆⁠+*ﾟ｡THAT'S ALL⁠｡*ﾟ⁠+☆*░░░▒▒▓*
+  *▓▒▒░░░*☆⁠+*ﾟ｡THAT'S ALL:D⁠｡*ﾟ⁠+☆*░░░▒▒▓*

 <!---
 bdf647/bdf647 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.